Advanced

 • Left column — eyebrow stamp, optional issue line, headline (with one accent phrase wrapped in <mark>), and body paragraphs.
 All sourced from a Ghost page with slug membership-cta.

-Pricing fills automatically from your Ghost tiers — you only ever author the left column.
-If you don't author it, the band doesn't render at all (see Hiding the band below).
+You only ever author the left column.
+The right column fills itself from your Ghost membership setup.
+If you don't author the page, the band doesn't render at all — see Hiding the band below.

 Editorial copy lives on a Ghost page